-Yet, each industry has its own trends, metrics, and audiences to consider, alongside the specific goals and needs of each company.
+Yet, each industry has its trends, metrics, and audiences to consider, alongside the specific goals and needs of each company.
 Marketing for industrial companies is not the same as consumer marketing, or even many forms of business to business sales.

 It might feel like the traditionally hands-on industrial profile is at odds with heavily digital marketing trends, but the two can work together well.
-Digital marketing for industrial companies has not always been a big concern for manufacturers, with only eight percent of the average manufacturer’s budget going to marketing, but, in today’s interconnected and fast paced world, marketing is vital for competitiveness.
+Digital marketing for industrial companies has not always been a big concern for manufacturers, with only eight percent of the average manufacturer’s budget going to marketing, but, in today’s interconnected and fast-paced world, marketing is vital for competitiveness.
 Just 26 percent of manufacturers believe their digital marketing is ahead of the competition, which means you have an excellent opportunity to do more and become more.

-We have created this beginner’s guide to marketing for industrial companies so you know where to start in adopting today’s technology for yourself.
+We have created this beginner’s guide to marketing for industrial companies, so you know where to start in adopting today’s technology for yourself.

 Social media is rampant.
 There are so many platforms that so many people use to spread awareness of their business.
-That’s why it’s one of the best ways to advertised your products regardless of what kind of business you’re in.
-It’s important to know what social media platforms your target market is using so you have the best results.
+That’s why it’s one of the best ways to advertised your products, regardless of what kind of business you’re in.
+It’s important to know what social media platforms your target market is using, so you have the best results.

-For instance, if your target market was on Facebook, you should consider doing Facebook ads.
+For instance, if your target market is on Facebook, you should consider doing Facebook ads.
 You should consider running Facebook ads to your core audience and see what kind of results you can produce.

 Another way to use social media besides paying for it is to post constantly on your platforms.
 For example, you can use Facebook, Instagram, Twitter, LinkedIn, and other platforms to spread awareness of your business.
 You can post pictures and videos of your industrial business and how it works.
 The more you post and the higher the quality the post, the better it is for your business.
 It can lead to more follows.